 Good news here!
 Usually, you’ll be able to take the stroller up until the boarding gate (unless, of course, you choose to check it in).
 At the gate, leave the stroller with the ground crew.
 They’ll wrap it up and load it into the luggage hold.
 In such a case, you can later collect the stroller from a luggage belt at the destination airport.
-Some strollers can be folded to fit in the overhead compartment inside the cabin and, in such case, you can take them on board with you (the most popular example of such stroller is the famous Babyzen Yoyo).
+Some strollers can be folded to fit in the overhead compartment inside the cabin.
+If that’s the case, you can take them on board with you (the most popular example of such a stroller is the famous Babyzen Yoyo).

 I’ve booked a connecting flight.
 How can I make sure in advance that my luggage will be sent to the final destination airport?

 That’s a flying mama question that made me the most anxious!
 It’s because once it almost made me miss a flight!
 You can, of course, call the airline and ask. 😀 There’s also another way if you don’t like to spend half of your day waiting to be connected to the operator.
 Visit the Skyscanner website and search for your flight.
 If there’s a “self-transfer” remark next to your flight details, your bags will be offloaded at the transfer airport and you’ll have to check them in again.

 Connecting flight again!
 How much time is enough for the airport transfer?

 One of the most frequent questions and, unfortunately, one that I’m not able to answer directly.
 In short, it will mostly depend on:

 — the size of the transfer airport (for example, Frankfurt airport is literally THE WORST when it comes to transferring times!),